actix/actix-web/guide/src/qs_3.md

 Actix web provides some primitives to build web servers and applications with Rust.
-It provides routing, middlewares, pre-processing of requests, and post-processing of responses, websocket protcol handling, multipart streams, etc.
+It provides routing, middlewares, pre-processing of requests, and post-processing of responses, websocket protocol handling, multipart streams, etc.

 All actix web server is built around `Application` instance.
 It is used for registering routes for resources, middlewares.